ZhHang97/zhhang97.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a second-year PhD student studying Mechanical Engineering at the University of Wisconsin, Madison, advised by Prof. [Xiangru Xu](https://xu.me.wisc.edu/).
+I'm a third-year PhD student studying Mechanical Engineering at the University of Wisconsin, Madison, advised by Prof. [Xiangru Xu](https://xu.me.wisc.edu/).
 My research interests include control theory and learning method, with application in safety verification for safety-critical systems.
 I received my M.S. in Electrical and Computer Engineering from University of Michigan, Ann Arbor, and a B.E. in Automation from Harbin Institute of Technology.
 You can find my CV [here](../assets/CV_zhhang_new.pdf).

 A data-driven personal website
 ======